 After you have made all the preparations, you can start creating the image.

-All you have to do is enter the following command in the console of your Raspberry PI.
+To do this, all you have to do is enter the following command into the console of your Raspberry PI.

-Before doing this, however, you would have to adapt the "/media/pi/Volume/sd_card_backup.img" part to the mount point of your external drive.
-For example, if your external drive is integrated under "/tmp/mountPoint/", the path in the command is "/tmp/mountPoint/sd_card_backup.img".
+Before that, however, you would have to adapt the part “/media/pi/Volume/sd_card_backup.img” to the mount point of your external drive.
+For example, if your external drive is mounted under “/tmp/mountPoint/”, the path in the command is “/tmp/mountPoint/sd_card_backup.img”.

 sudo dd if=/dev/mmcblk0 of=/media/pi/Volume/sd_card_backup.img bs=4M status=progress

-The actual image is now complete.
-However, in order to compress it a bit (ie to reduce the required storage space) and to facilitate the transfer to a new SD card, you should now post-process the image with the prepared script.
+The actual image has now been created.
+However, in order to compress it a little (i.e. reduce the required storage space) and make it easier to transfer it to a new SD card, you should now process the image using the prepared script.

-To do this, change to the directory in which the image file is located and execute the following command.
+To do this, go to the directory in which the image file is located and execute the following command.

 sudo pishrink.sh -z sd_card_backup.img